 Field-hunting tip

-Look in phosphate-rich zones of granite pegmatites country — that is the host setting where allanpringite typically forms.
+Look in phosphate-rich zones of granite pegmatites country, the host setting where allanpringite typically forms.
 If you start seeing strengite, leucophosphite, rockbridgeite in float, you are in the right ground.
 Field specimens usually show a acicular crystals, radiating clusters habit, so train your eye for that shape before scanning the outcrop.